rackerlabs/design-system/_component_design/left-nav.md

 ## Specifications

-Use these specifications when you construct a left navigation pane.
+Use these specifications when you construct the left navigation.

 {% endcolumn %}